This timeline captures some of the significant events in the establishment of Williamstown, Newport and Spotswood.

 Our timeline is a dynamic and continuously evolving project that aims to capture and chronicle significant events from history.
 We believe that history never stands still, and that's why we welcome contributions from individuals who would like to see specific events mentioned.
 If you have any events that you think would be valuable additions to our timeline, please don't hesitate to email us the details for consideration and inclusion.

-The area known as Hobsons Bay was inhabited by the Yalukit- willam tribe of the Kulin Nation.
+The area known as Port Phillip Bay and Hobsons Bay was inhabited by the Yalukit-Willam tribe of the Kulin Nation for thousands of years.

-John Batman first named the new settlement 'Port Harwood'.
+2 Jun - John Batman arrived at the mouth of Yarra River in the schooner 'Rebecca'.
+He named the new settlement 'Point Harwood'.
 It was renamed 'Williams Town' after the reigning monarch.

-November - Captain Roberson Coltish on barque "Norval sailed from Launceston unloaded 500 sheep and 50 Hereford cattle
+Captain Roberson Coltish on barque "Norval sailed from Launceston and unloaded 500 sheep and 50 Hereford cattle.

-Streets of Williamstown named for naval heroes: Nelson, Pasco, and for Governor Bourke's son-in-law and married daughter: Thomson (now Thompson), and Ann Streets.
+Streets of William's Town were named for naval heroes: Nelson, Pasco, and Governor Bourke's married daughter Ann (Ann Street), and son-in-law (Thomson, now Thompson) Street.

 A ferry service was established between Melbourne and Williamstown, operated by Fire Fly